 Christian was a member of the youth gospel group Blesst from 2011- 2102.
 She has expanded her talents into theatre.
 She landed a principal role in her high school’s drama production of The Brothers Grimm Spectaculathon and played supporting roles in the San Antonio College Theatre Arts 2013 and 2104 Summer Camps as well as church dramas.

-Christian is currently studying at Northwest Vista College where she will receive her Associates Degree in Liberal Arts.
+Christian received ove $20,000 in scholarships and is currently studying at Northwest Vista College where she will receive her Associates Degree in Liberal Arts.
 Her future plans include continuing to explore her interests in acting and inspirational music while pursuing her communications/music marketing degree from UTSA.

 2016 Grease; Ensemble Actor/Dancer/Singer